halyph/mind-flow/docs/blog/2024/2024-08-14-rant-python.md

 - several fat formatters (`black`, `autopep8`, `yapf`)
 - imports formatters (`autoflake`, `isort` and so on)
 - many small/micro/do-one-things formatters (15+)
-ans many more

-There are much more, check this repo [awesome-python-code-formatters](https://github.com/life4/awesome-python-code-formatters)
+and many more, check this repo [awesome-python-code-formatters](https://github.com/life4/awesome-python-code-formatters).

-Remember *"There should be one and preferably only one obvious way to do it"*.
-Pure joke.
+Remember *"There should be one and preferably only one obvious way to do it"* - it's a joke.

 ## The End